-A copy of the MPO public participation mailing list will be available for review at the Bay-Lake Regional Planning Commission office (425 South Adams Street, Suite 201, Green Bay) or at the Sheboygan County Planning and Conservation Department (508 New York Avenue, Room 335, Sheboygan).
+A copy of the MPO public participation mailing list will be available for review at the Bay-Lake Regional Planning Commission office.
 Any agency or individual may request to be added to the mailing list for future meeting notification and document distribution.